 While gout isn’t necessarily cause for major medical concern, if left untreated, it can result in joint damage or lead to kidney stones.

-While you should always seek medical attention for new, severe pain, there are also ways to relieve gout pain at home.
+While you should always seek medical attention for new, severe pain, there are also ways to relieve gout pain at home, such as natural foods and supplements.

 Home Remedies for Gout Relief